maniospas/Blombly/docs/basics/io.md

 ## Databases

-Blombly includes the [sqlite](https://www.sqlite.org/) database implementation.
-This stores data in the file system.
+Blombly supports [sqlite](https://www.sqlite.org/) database, which store data in the file system.
-Working with this database consists of initializing it on a file string, where an empty string creates a temporary file to be deleted when closed and `":memory:"`to create and an in-memory database without persistence.
-Like with files, databases require necessary permissions.
-Perform database operations with the access notation.
+Initialize the database on a file string, where an empty string creates a temporary file to be deleted when closed, and `":memory:"` creates an in-memory instance without persistence.
+Like with files, databases require permissions.
+Perform operations with the element access notation.
 Operations return list data containing maps from column names to string values.
 Below is an example that iterates through a list of users.